-Configuring IISIn order for IIS to authenticate against an Active Directory, you must disable anonymous access and enable Integrated Windows authentication for the server (or specific directory) where your MIDAS resides.
+Configuring IISIn order for IIS to authenticate against an Active Directory, you must disable anonymous access and enable Integrated Windows authentication for the server (or specific directory) where your MIDAS room booking and resource scheduling system resides.

 Configuring IIS 6.0